awsdocs/amazon-ec2-user-guide/doc_source/create-instance-store-ami.md

       [root ec2-user]# exit
       ```

 1. \(Optional\) To add more instance store volumes, edit the block device mappings in the `image.manifest.xml` file for your AMI\.
-For more information, see [Block Device Mapping](block-device-mapping-concepts.md)\.
+For more information, see [Block device mapping](block-device-mapping-concepts.md)\.

    1. Create a backup of your `image.manifest.xml` file\.